 However, as Jess and I were travelling on a major budget, Paris did not live up to my high expectations.
-Our hostel Love & Peace was unfortunately in a rough area so we drew a lot of unwanted attention to ourselves by simply walking around.
-Furthermore, we encountered trouble on our first evening there, once we had walked to Le Sacre Coeur, which is a popular Roman Catholic Church, and is the highest point in the city.
+Our Peace and Love Hostel was unfortunately in a rough area so we drew a lot of unwanted attention to ourselves by simply walking around.
+Furthermore, we encountered trouble on our first evening there during our visit to Le Sacre Coeur, which is a popular Roman Catholic Church and is the highest point in the city.
 This is an absolutely beautiful place, and the combined sunset made it all the more incredible.

 We then spent the rest of the day visiting all the usual tourist spots, leaving the best until last.
 The Eiffel Tower isn’t even attractive, is it?
 Just a mass of ugly looking iron, yet I was still drawn to it with excitement.
 After we climbed all 1710 steps, we earned ourselves croissants and wine to aid us in soaking in the experience.
 I was perfectly content looking at the view, but Jess is a social butterfly and caught us into a conversation with a couple of American guys.
 They were pleasant and humorous though until they invited us out for dinner to KFC… apparently European chicken is the best!
 We passed.

 Instead, we got spectacularly lost walking back to the hostel, but singing Bruno Mars’ Billionaire kept us going.
-‘A DIFFERENT CITY EVERY NIGHT ‘ – we got a bit too excited when we got to that line.
-As soon as we got back to Love and Peace, we headed to the bar where we met a great group of Mexican lads, one of which is a very good football player in training over there, and so I’m going to be his PR agent for the 2014 World Cup.
+“A DIFFERENT CITY EVERY NIGHT” — we got a bit too excited at that line.
+As soon as we got back to Peace and Love, we headed to the bar there where we met a great group of Mexican lads, one of which is a very good football player in training over there, and so I’m going to be his PR agent for the 2014 World Cup.
 Somewhere in the midst of drinking games, we somehow agreed to visit the Palace of Versailles with them the following day.

 I hope to visit Paris again one day, though a little differently.
 I will stay at a luxurious hotel; dine at lavish restaurants, explore backstreet bookstores, and people watch from petite coffee shops.